 often greet each other by saying "pace (peace).
 In more formal settings

 "hello" is boon giorno (good morning)

 - Was it hard to learn Italian?

-- Italian is supposedly one of the easier languages in the
+- Italian is supposedly one of the easiest languages in the

 world for English-speaking persons to learn.
-However, we usually do it so badly that Italians
+However, we Americans usually do it so badly that

-have become convinced that theirs is a hard language for Americans.
+Italians have become convinced that theirs is a hard language for peole from the USA.

 Language learning always takes a long time and involves a